switchboardpy/switchboard/docs/user-documentation.rst

 Installation
 =============

-Here is a step by step guide on how to install Switchboard.
-It will help you download Switchboard and set it up with your application.

 Install Switchboard and its the dependencies using ``pip``::

     pip install switchboard

-Next we need to bootstrap Switchboard within your application.
-The best approach depends on which application framework you're using.
+Next, bootstrap Switchboard within the application.
+The best approach depends on which application framework is being used.

 Pyramid
 -------